 Distributing assets is only one part of an estate plan’s purpose.
 The other is to provide clear direction to family members concerning aspects of aging, including illness and end-of-life decisions.

-The word “estate” may bring to mind a large home on a sweeping piece of property, but it also refers to any person’s possessions—including regular homes, automobiles, investment accounts, jewelry, retirement accounts and any personal possessions.
-If you own anything, you have an estate and if you have an estate, you need an estate plan.
+The word “estate” may bring to mind a large home on a sweeping piece of property, but it also refers to any person’s possessions—including regular homes, automobiles, investment accounts, jewelry, retirement accounts, and any personal possessions.
+If you own anything, you have to follow the steps on creating an estate plan.

 Newsmax’s recent article, “7 Tips for Seniors to Get Their Estate Plans in Order,” says that without proper estate planning, all of the decisions and arrangements for your property distribution after death will be made by a probate judge pursuant to state law—not according to your own wishes.
 This often results in stress and conflict among family members.
 The article shares some specific tips for seniors to get their estate plans in order: